nanoc/nanoc/README.md

 * `data_sources` contains the standard data sources ({Nanoc::DataSource}
   subclasses), such as the filesystem data source
-* `extra` contains stuff that is not needed by nanoc itself, but which may be used by helpers, data sources, filters or VCSes.
+* `extra` contains stuff that is not needed by nanoc itself, but which may be used by helpers, data sources or filters.
 * `filters` contains the standard filters ({Nanoc::Filter} subclasses) such as ERB, Markdown, Haml, …
 * `helpers` contains helpers, which provide functionality some sites